Prefix Consensus For Censorship Resistant BFT

-Once an honest party enters view $w_{\sf last}$, it relays a valid \newview message, so all honest parties enter $w_{\sf last}$ within bounded time after GST and start $\Pi^{\sf VPC}_{w_{\sf last}}$ (either upon collecting enough proposal objects or after the timeout).
+Once an honest party enters view $w_{\sf last}$, it relays a valid \newview message, so all honest parties enter $w_{\sf last}$ within bounded time after GST.
+If any party advances before every view timer expires, then an honest party enters a higher view, contradicting the choice of $w_{\sf last}$.
+Otherwise, all timers eventually expire and every honest party starts $\Pi^{\sf VPC}_{w_{\sf last}}$.

 If any honest party obtains a verifiable high output $v^{\sf high}$ with ${\sf HasParent}(w_{\sf last},v^{\sf high})={\sf true}$, it broadcasts a direct \newview for $w_{\sf last}+1$, contradiction.
 Otherwise, every honest party broadcasts an \emptyview message for $w_{\sf last}$, and some honest party collects $f+1$ such messages, forms an indirect certificate for $w_{\sf last}+1$, and broadcasts \newview, again contradiction. \end{proof}